SigNoz/signoz.io/blog/2023-01-20-fluentd-vs-fluentbit.md

 date: 2023-01-20
 tags: [Tech Tutorial, Log Management]
 authors: [muskan]
-description: Fluentd and Fluent Bit.
+description: Fluentd vs Fluent Bit.
 Fluentd and Fluent Bit are open-source log management tools that are designed to collect, store, and analyze log data.
 While FluentD is a more feature-rich tool, Fluentbit is a lightweight...
+hide_table_of_contents: true
 image: /img/blog/2023/01/fluentd_vs_fluentbit_cover-min.jpeg
 keywords:
   - logs